-In the transcendental aesthetic, Kant discusses how objects, and the world, are given to us.
+In the transcendental aesthetic, Kant discusses how objects and the world are given to us.

-In the transcendental analytic, Kant discusses how our minds understand, or determine, that which is given.
+In the transcendental analytic, Kant discusses how our minds determine and understand what is given.

 We are presented with a world having certain properties.

 Kant calls this aspect of human cognition our sensibility.